lukasbenz/lightAlarmClock/README.md

 # Light Alarm Clock

 ### DIY light alarm Clock.
-Build in a tissue box from Amazon.
+Based on a raspberry pi & arduino nano.
+Build in a 10$ tissue box.
 Totaly over engineered and way to expensive - but i dont care!
 ##### Feel free to use some code or build it for yourself! :)

 <p float="center">